 The sources and methods used for health preferences measurement are provided in the model analysis plan.
-These methods usually involve mapping health states in patients with a condition into a classification system with associated utility weights, such as the EQ-5D.
-Generic classification systems such as the EQ-5D include measures of health state preferences that reflect those of the general US population, considered to be relevant to inform decisions at the population level (e.g., payer or health system formulary decisions) that involve individuals both with and without the condition of focus.
+These methods usually involve mapping health states in patients with a condition into a classification system with associated utility weights, such as the EQ-5D.^{22,23} Generic classification systems such as the EQ-5D include measures of health state preferences that reflect those of the general US population, considered to be relevant to inform decisions at the population level (e.g., payer or health system formulary decisions) that involve individuals both with and without the condition of focus.
 Where general population estimates are not available or appropriate, utility estimates from different populations may be used, such as patients with the specific condition under study, those affected by similar symptoms, proxy respondents, or mixed samples.
 When there are challenges in translating outcome measures used in clinical trials or available patient-reported data into health states, the report discusses the rationale for choosing specific mapping algorithms.

 Health effects are expressed in terms of total and incremental quality-adjusted life-years (QALYs), equal value life years gained (evLYG), life-years, and a condition-specific outcome achieved (e.g., treatment response, event avoided).
 We use the evLYG as our usual measure of health gain in calculations of our top health benefit price benchmark price due to its equal weighting of quality of life during life extension, a feature that eliminates concerns regarding the potential discriminatory effect of the QALY.
 The evLYG analysis counts any gains in length of life equally, regardless of the treatment's ability to improve patients' quality of life.
 For all additional years of life gained, this analysis awards full health (i.e., the quality of life of the general population), irrespective of the health state patients are in during these additional years of life gained.
 In other words, if a treatment adds a year of life to a population with a severe condition or disability, that treatment receives the same evLYG as a different treatment that adds a year of life for healthier members of the community.
-In certain situations, model structure may make the calculation of evLYG intractable, in which case we will report life years gained rather than evLYG.
-A broader discussion of the evLYG is now available in the peer-reviewed literature.
+In certain situations, model structure may make the calculation of evLYG is now available in the peer-reviewed literature21.